 Battery: 21 Days

 Both OPPO and Oneplus are subsidiaries of Chinese-based BBK group so there is good reason to believe that, and as recommended by many users, OPPO watch is fully compatible with Oneplus phones.
 Though still shrouded in mystery, many experts believe that the Oneplus watch will be in line with OPPO watch design.

-It has a bright, responsive AMOLED screen, Google Assistant support and even native sleep monitoring.
+It has a bright, responsive AMOLED screen, Google Assistant support, and even native sleep monitoring.
 Though the sleep tracking isn’t as detailed as you will find on premium Apple Watches.
-Speaking of Apple, OPPO watch has an uncanny similarity to Apple Watches.
+Speaking of Apple, the OPPO watch has an uncanny similarity to Apple Watches.

 To woo the users who can’t stick to one design, OPPO watch allows for swappable straps.
 You can buy it from the OPPO store or can attach third-party straps with the watch.